-One of the reasons that you’re implementing NIST CSF and not NIST 800-53 is because your business needs and risk don’t rise to that level of detail.
-This means that while the NIST 800-53 is an informative reference for all but two of the NIST CSF subcategories, you may already be instituting many of the subcategory measures.
+One of the reasons that you’re implementing NIST CSF and not NIST 800-53 is that your business needs and risk don’t rise to that level of detail.
+While the NIST 800-53 is an informative reference for all but two of the NIST CSF subcategories, you may already be instituting many of the subcategory measures.

 ISO 27001: 2013 is a reference point for nearly all of the NIST CSF.
-This means that if you are using ISO 27001 as your compliance foundation, you are most of the way to fitting into the NIST CSF as well.
-It’s important to note that there are several subcategories to which ISO 27001 is not responsive.
+If you use ISO 27001 as your compliance foundation, you will most likely fit into the NIST CSF.
+However, it’s important to note that there are several subcategories to which ISO 27001 is not responsive.
 This is another reason that automating NIST Cybersecurity Framework control documentation can help your organization.
 GRC automation offers transparency into your program controls so that you can see where ISO 27001 responds to the NIST CSF.

 Of the 98 subcategories, ISO 27001 helps respond to all but 25.
 Of those remaining 25, a combination of NIST SP 800-53 controls and a few other standards help respond to the following 21:

 - ID.BE-2: The organization’s place in critical infrastructure and its industry sector is identified and communicated

 - ID.BE-3: Priorities for organizational mission, objectives, and activities are established and communicated

 - ID.GV-4: Governance and risk management processes address cybersecurity risks

 - D.RA-3: Threats, both internal and external, are identified and documented

 - D.RA-4: Potential business impacts and likelihoods are identified